ejgallego/coq-serapi/README.md

 SerAPI has been developed at the
-[Centre de Recherche en Informatique](https://www.cri.ensmp.fr) of [MINES ParisTech](http://www.mines-paristech.fr/) (former École de Mines de Paris) and partially supported by the [FEEVER](http://www.feever.fr) project.
+[Centre de Recherche en Informatique](https://www.cri.ensmp.fr) of [MINES ParisTech](http://www.mines-paristech.fr/) (former École de Mines de Paris) and was partially supported by the [FEEVER](http://www.feever.fr) project.